 If you start court proceedings to get your money, for sums under £10,000 you will ask to use the Small Claims Court.
 NUJ members are very, very strongly advised to contact the Freelance Office before starting anything involving a court.
 Very often they can get you paid without going that far; and if the matter does go to court the Office needs to be involved before you start to give you proper support.

 If your claim is about unauthorised use of an article or image, you will be using the "Small Claims track" of the "Intellectual Property Enterprise Court" (IPEC).
 This was set up after campaigning by the NUJ when the County Court system started refusing to admit claims related to copyright as small claims.

 If your claim does not involve your copyright - for example if you have not been paid what you are due for a day's work - then you use the normal "County Court Small Claims track".

 In either case, the first step is to issue a summons, for which you have to pay a fee, which varies according to the size of the debt.
-In July 2017 it started at £35 for debts up to £300 and was £80 for debts up to £1000 (see the links below).
+In August 2021 it started at £35 for claims up to £300 and was £80 for claims of £1000 to £1500, for example (see the links below).

-You can issue standard claims online - but not IPECclaims - at MoneyClaim - see link below - with a fee of £70 for claims up to £1500.
+You can issue standard claims online - but not IPEC claims - at MoneyClaim (see link below) with a fee of, for example, £70 for claims up to £1500.

 The union can represent you at the hearing and provide expert witnesses, should you need them - for example where the value of lost transparencies has to be established.

-- if a client's reputation is unknown to you check them out before agreeing to the work;
+- if a client's reputation is unknown to you check it out before agreeing to the work;

 - negotiate and agree payment terms before agreeing to the work;